5 Phases of a Project Life Cycle

 So, what are the four phases of an improvement project plan?
 Let’s take a brief look:

 - Do.
-In this stage, you develop and align the steps on how to solve the problem, analyze them with other specialists, if needed, and perform the actions of your plan.
+In this phase, you develop and align the steps on how to solve the problem, analyze them with other specialists, if needed, and perform the actions of your plan.

 - Check.
-At this stage, you should evaluate the results of plan implementation, developed in the Do stage, by measuring how effective the changes are.
+At this phase, you should evaluate the results of plan implementation, developed in the Do phase, by measuring how effective the changes are.

 - Act.
-At the Act stage, you take action based on check stage results and implement these in your project.
+At the Act phase, you take action based on check phase results and implement these in your project.
 Also, at this stage, you need to develop measures that would prevent the same error occurring again.

-Understanding the 5 Stages of Project Management: In Closing…
+Understanding the 5 Phases of Project Management: In Closing…

 We hope you enjoyed reading our intro to what are the 5 phases of a project.
 Understanding project management process groups is a crucial skill to have to: